-Swedish-Iranian Doctor Ahmadreza Djalali Missing in Iran
+Swedish Doctor Ahmadreza Djalali Missing in Iran After Prison Transfer

-He was moved from the notorious Evin prison in Tehran to an unknown location at the end of June.
+He was transferred from the notorious Evin prison in Tehran to an unknown location at the end of June.
 Since then, no one has heard anything about the Swedish-Iranian disaster doctor Ahmadreza Djalali, who is sentenced to death in Iran.
 After the war against Israel, Iran has increased the number of executions – and Djalali is feared to be next in line.

-Swedish-Iranian Doctor Ahmadreza Djalali Missing in Iran
+Swedish Doctor Ahmadreza Djalali Missing in Iran After Prison Transfer

 Photo: Ehsan Iran/privat